AustinClojure/workshop-docs/Pages/4-start-project.md

 There are four parts to this expression:

-1. `GET`: this is the type of HTTP request we want to handle.
+1. `GET`: Name of function, GET.
 GETs are requests for information or data.
-2. `"/"`: this is the name of the web page.  `/` means the top level.
+2. `"/"`: this is the url of the page.
 3. `[]`: this is an empty parameter vector.
 When you do a search or fill out a form, the parameters narrow the result.
 4. `"Hello World"`: the result that gets sent back to the requesting browser.